binge-coder/template-website-in-ReactJS/README.md

 - ![PNPM](https://img.shields.io/badge/pnpm-%234a4a4a.svg?style=for-the-badge&logo=pnpm&logoColor=f69220)

 ## Screenshots
+> *light mode to purify your eyes*
 ![light](/screenshots/light.png)

-*light mode to purify your eyes*
+> *Black websites matter 🗿👍🏿*
 ![dark](/screenshots/dark.png)

-*Black websites matter 🗿👍🏿*
+> *It is also pretty responsive.
+Everyone likes that*!
 ![mobile](/screenshots/mobile.png)

-*It is also pretty responsive.
-Everyone likes that*
+> *Now comes with a slick sidebar animation.
+This bad boy will keep you on your toes*
 ![menu](/screenshots/slick%20sidebar%20menu.png)
-*Now comes with a slick sidebar animation.
-This bad boy will keep you on your toes*